Nepalese royal massacre: Conspiracy theories

 King Birendra and his son Dipendra were very popular and well-respected by the Nepalese population.
 On the day of the massacre, Gyanendra was in Pokhara whilst other royals were attending the dinner function.
 His wife Komal, their son Paras, and their daughter Prerana were in the room at the royal palace during the massacre.
 While the entire families of Birendra and Dipendra were killed, nobody in Gyanendra's family died: his son escaped with slight injuries, and his wife sustained a life-threatening bullet wound but survived.
 This gave rise to conspiracy theories.

-Pushpa Kamal Dahal (Prachanda), the chairman of the Nepalese Maoist Party, in a public gathering claimed that the massacre was planned by the Indian Research and Analysis Wing (R&AW) or the American Central Intelligence Agency (CIA).
+Pushpa Kamal Dahal (Prachanda), the chairman of the Nepalese Maoist Party, in a public gathering claimed that the massacre was planned by the Indian Research and Analysis Wing or the American Central Intelligence Agency.
 Since the massacre, some eyewitness statements have been released such as, "multiple people with the mask of the Crown Prince Dipendra were present in the room at one point."
-The bodies of some of the Royal Family members were found elsewhere in the palace and not the dining hall, whereas Dipendra was cited as one of the first ones to have been shot.
+The bodies of some of the royal family members were found elsewhere in the palace and not the dining hall, whereas Dipendra was cited as one of the first ones to have been shot.
 There is a book titled "Raktakunda" based on interviews of two palace maids which details these theories.
 Promoters of these ideas alleged Gyanendra had a hand in the massacre so that he could assume the throne himself.
 His ascent to the throne would have been possible only if both of his nephews, Dipendra and Nirajan, were removed from the line of succession.
 Moreover, Gyanendra and his son Prince Paras were very unpopular.
-One of the eyewitness of the royal massacre, Lal Bahadur Magar, claims that Paras is the main man behind the whole massacre.
+An eyewitness of the royal massacre, Lal Bahadur Magar, claims that Paras is the main man behind the whole massacre.
 Magar was one of the bodyguards of Crown Prince Dipendra at that time.

 Claims such as: that the perpetrator was not Dipendra but an individual who wore a mask to disguise himself as Dipendra; that Paras broke and threw away Dipendra's ventilator in hospital; that 900 were killed in the palace that night and the purpose of the curfews was to allow the disposal of their bodies; that the public water supply and milk had been poisoned in Kathmandu, etc., have circulated in Nepalese media.
 Conspiracy theories have also blamed Ketaki Chester, Upendra Devkota, or the Nepalese army for the massacre.
 However, no reliable evidence have been found for these claims.